mkkellogg/Core/README.md

 # Core
 Light-weight, C/C++ based, 3D rendering library built on OpenGL.
+Ultimately intended to be the successor to/replacement for my older gaming engine, GTE.

 ## Current features: